 - “Outstanding Contribution to the Community“ by OneDanceUK Black History Month Awards 2022

-Batch Gueye's modern day Griot music is inspired by the Senegalese Baye Fall folklore.
-With his soulful voice, Batch magically brings the heart of West-Africa to you.
+Batch Gueye sings the traditional music of the Senegalese Baye Fall with a soulful voice, magically bringing the heart of West-Africa to you.

 Vocal chanting / Dancing / Drumming

-Apart from being a talented musician, Batch is a price winning dancer and a vocal chanting master.
-It is possible to book Batch and members of his team for group workshops in traditional West-African dancing, vocal chanting and drumming.
-Dance performances for special events with Batch’s Sabar Family can also be booked.
+Apart from being a talented musician, Batch is a prize winning dancer and a vocal chanting master.
+Book Batch for group workshops in traditional West-African dancing, vocal chanting and drumming.
+Dance performances for special events with Batch’s Dance Group Sabar Family can also be booked.
 Follow the link below for contact information.